Gabriel Furtado

-Gabriel Vinicius de Oliveira Furtado (born 9 December 1999), known as Gabriel Furtado, is a Brazilian professional footballer who plays for Sampaio Corrêa as either a defensive midfielder or a centre back.
+Gabriel Vinicius de Oliveira Furtado (born 9 December 1999) is a Brazilian professional footballer who plays as a centre-back for Cypriot First Division club Anorthosis Famagusta.

 Club career

 Born in Taubaté, Furtado started his youth career with the academy of São Carlos, before moving to the academy of Paraná in 2014.
 On 25 November 2016, he made his senior debut in a 2–0 victory against Tupi, in Série B.

 Furtado was loaned out to Série A side Palmeiras on 22 March 2017.
 On 25 June, he made his first team debut in a 2–1 win against Ponte Preta.

-On 14 March 2018, Furtado signed permanently with the club, penning a deal until 2022.
+On 14 March 2018, Furtado signed a permanent deal with the club, committing until 2022.
 On 19 September, he was included in the Palmeiras squad for the season's Copa Libertadores as a replacement for the departing Thiago Martins.

 International career

 On 13 December 2018, Furtado was included in the under-20 team for the 2019 South American U-20 Championship.